Berel Wein: Career

-At the same time, he founded Congregation Bais Torah in Suffern, New York, and served as its rabbi for the next 24 years.
-Wein also founded Yeshiva Shaarei Torah of Rockland with a large high school and a smaller post-high school division in 1977.
-The yeshiva subsequently moved onto the grounds of his synagogue and he served as Rosh Yeshiva (dean) until his move to Israel in 1997.
-His son, Rabbi Chaim Tzvi Wein, succeeded him as Rosh Yeshiva (along with Rabbi Mordechai Wolmark, author of Mishnas Mordechai).
+In 1977, Wein founded Congregation Bais Torah in Suffern, New York, where he served as rabbi for 24 years.
+That same year, he established Yeshiva Shaarei Torah of Rockland, which featured a large high school and a smaller post-high school division.
+He served as its Rosh Yeshiva (dean) until his move to Israel in 1997, at which point he was succeeded by his son, Rabbi Chaim Tzvi Wein.